ErikKalkoken/slack-demo-heroku/readme.md

 This app can respond to slash commands and has a simple webpage for installing it to a workspace.
 Tokens are stored in a local JSON file.

+This app is implemented based on the official python example for [Multiple Workspace Install](https://slack.dev/python-slackclient/auth.html) by Slack.
+Please refer to that documentation for a more detailed explanation how the OAuth process works with Slack.

 ## How to setup for Heroku

 Here is a brief overview how to setup this app with Heroku: